PX4/PX4-Devguide/en/ros/external_position_estimation.md

 The value can further be tuned by varying the parameter to find the value that yields the lowest EKF innovations during dynamic maneuvers.

-## LPE Tuning for Vision or MoCap
+## LPE Tuning/Configuration

-You will first need to [switching to the LPE estimator](advanced/switching_state_estimators.md) by setting the [SYS_MC_EST_GROUP](../advanced/parameter_reference.md#SYS_MC_EST_GROUP) parameter.
+You will first need to [switch to the LPE estimator](../advanced/switching_state_estimators.md) by setting the [SYS_MC_EST_GROUP](../advanced/parameter_reference.md#SYS_MC_EST_GROUP) parameter.

-> **Note** If targeting `px4_fmu-v2` hardware you will need to use a firmware version that includes the LPE module (firmware for other FMU-series hardware includes both LPE and and EKF).
+> **Note** If targeting `px4_fmu-v2` hardware you will also need to use a firmware version that includes the LPE module (firmware for other FMU-series hardware includes both LPE and and EKF).
   The LPE version can be found in the zip file for each PX4 release or it can be built from source using the build command `make px4_fmu-v2_lpe`.
   See [Building the Code](../setup/building_px4.md) for more details.

 #### Enabling External Pose Input

-A set of parameters need to be set in order for LPE to use the external pose input.
-Adjust the parameters in *QGroundControl* (**Vehicle Setup > Parameters > Local Position Estimator**).
+The following parameters must be set to use external position information with LPE (these can be set in *QGroundControl* > **Vehicle Setup > Parameters > Local Position Estimator**).

-Parameter | Setting for Vision/MoCap Systems
+Parameter | Setting for External Position Estimation
 --- | ---
 [LPE_FUSION](../advanced/parameter_reference.md#LPE_FUSION) | Vision integration is enabled if *fuse vision position* is checked (it is enabled by default).
 [ATT_EXT_HDG_M](../advanced/parameter_reference.md#ATT_EXT_HDG_M) | Set to 1 or 2 to enable external heading integration.
 Setting it to 1 will cause vision to be used, while 2 enables MoCap heading use.